danielbwatson/goal.ly/README.md

 # About

-[goal.ly](http://goal.ly) A goal tracking website written in Grails.
+[goal.ly](http://goal.ly) is a goal tracking website written in Grails.

 This was created as my Computer Science Senior Project.